-Gay Ribisi, manager to Elisabeth Moss, commissioned Teresa Kiplinger to create custom bracelets for the actress, her mother, assistant, reps and several colleagues.
-Ribisi, who has managed Moss throughout her career, asked Kiplinger to inscribe the bracelets with a quote written in Moss's handwriting, along with an inner inscription.
-The delicate bracelets were presented to Moss and company as a gift celebrating the actress's year of awards and accolades for her work as lead actress and producer of the acclaimed Hulu series, The Handmaid's Tale.
+Teresa Kiplinger was commissioned to design custom bracelets for actor Elisabeth Moss and her entourage.
+Gay Ribisi, who has managed Moss throughout her career, asked Kiplinger to inscribe the bracelets with a quote written in Moss's handwriting.
+The delicate bracelets were presented to Moss and company as a gift to celebrate the actor's year of awards and accolades for her work as lead actor and producer of the acclaimed Hulu series The Handmaid's Tale.
 Based on Kiplinger's popular Skinny Story Bangle, the custom sterling silver bracelets were hand cut, etched and finished in her studio near Cleveland, Ohio.

 Studio jeweler Teresa Kiplinger's narrative jewelry is included in Cleveland's Flux Metal Arts 5th Anniversary Exhibition.
 On view are Kiplinger's, Where Bluebirds Brood, Talking Trees and North for Geese.
 The sterling silver and bronze bracelets and rings feature Kiplinger's original poems.
 Each piece exploring a story told in visual "chapters", texture, cast objects, set stones, enameled illustrations, photos, and etched words.